Gizra/Gizra-Way-Book/who_are_we.md

 Don't get me wrong, we do and enjoy projects that also sit in the middle of these two edges.
 Every project lets us practice and teaches us a little more about how we can do better.

 ###We dabble in:
-[Amitai to fill in about the technical systems we work in]
+[Amitai to fill in about the technical systems we work with]

 Source: ["Three Moves Every Startup Founder Must Make to Build a Brand That Matters"](http://firstround.com/review/three-moves-every-startup-founder-must-make-to-build-a-brand-that-matters/)